top of page

 Álvaro Rojas was curator and co-author of the book "mundaneum 1999-2019: mondo nostrum", edited jointly with Spanish architects Federico Soriano and Dolores Palacios.
 This book won the Costa Rica International Architecture Biennial Award 2020.

-He is co-founder of the experimental postgraduate program in architecture and urban planning based in New York “The Nomad School for Planetary Design” together with architects James Wines, Michael Sorkin and Mauricio Quirós, a postgraduate educational project still in the process of being launched worldwide.
+He is co-founder of the experimental postgraduate program in architecture and urban planning based in New York, “The Nomad School for Planetary Design,” together with architects James Wines, Michael Sorkin, and Mauricio Quirós, a postgraduate educational project still in the process of being launched worldwide.

 Among his most important projects are: the departure lounges building of the Juan Santamaría International Airport (1978), the Omni Center Building (1982), the Gutis Building (1982), the headquarters of the Canadian Embassy in San José (1995) and in Santiago de Chile (1996), the offices for the International Development Bank, the headquarters building of Van der Laat & Jiménez Construction Company (2008) and the El Rodeo de Mora Community Center (2013), profusely published worldwide and finalist in the 2017 ArchMarathon International Architecture Awards.